tenor-conference/tenor-website/guidelines/hosting_guidelines.md

 A **call for participation** must be drafted by the conference organizing committee in agreement with the TENOR steering committee.
 It should be ready at least 9 months before the conference.

-A large number of submissions is be more likely to result in a diverse and high-quality program for the conference: Lots of publicity is therefore needed, as soon as possible.
+A large number of submissions is be more likely to result in a diverse and high-quality program for the conference: lots of publicity is therefore needed, as soon as possible.
 The organizing committee can name a "Publicity Chair" in charge of all communication around the conference calls and program.

 > The earlier the conference is announced, the better for its success!
 Have the conference web site ready for the first call for contributions.
 Post this call early (between July and October, when the main of the computer music conferences season is over), and do not hesitate to post reminders.